tigerfarm/tfptaskrouter/README.md

 ### Configure your TaskRouter Workspace

-A task begins with a caller being entered into a Workspace's Workflow.
+A task begins with a caller being added into a Workspace's Workflow.
 The Workflow puts the caller into a Task Queue which is a voice queue.
 The Workflow finds a Worker to take the call that is in the queue.